 One of the most successful schools in NCAA Tournament history, the University of Kentucky has won eight national championships, the second-most in history, and has been to the Final Four 17 times.
 Adolph Rupp led the Wildcats to six of those appearances, the first one coming in 1942.
 In the next four trips (1948, 1949, 1951, 1958), Kentucky went on to win the national championship.
 Rupp’s final appearance came in 1966.

 Joe B. Hall led UK to three Final Four berths (1975, 1978, 1984), with the middle trip ending in a championship.
 Rick Pitino took the team three times as well (1993, 1996, 1997), with his middle trip also resulting in a national title.
 When Pitino left for the NBA, Tubby Smith took over and immediately took the Wildcats back to the national semis in 1998, winning a title in his first year.
 John Calipari took over the team in 2009 and guided Kentucky to four Final Fours (2011, 2012, 2014, 2015), winning one title in 2012.

 Jim Harrick guided the team to the Final Four in 1995, winning a national championship with a 32-1 record, the Bruins’ most recent title.
-Ben Howland’s team took three straight trips from 2006-2008.
+Ben Howland’s team took three straight trips from 2006-2008 and Mick Cronin took the 11th-seeded Bruins to the national semifinals in 2021.
 UCLA’s 11 national championships lead the all-time list.

 1. North Carolina-20 Final Four appearances